 Secure your future … with a career in an industry to which many Service leavers find themselves very well suited.
-Planning ahead with relevant qualifications now could see you sitting pretty in a civvy security role when the time comes
+Planning ahead with relevant qualifications now could see you sitting pretty in a civvy security role when the time comes.

 Many people protect themselves, their families, their businesses and their property by employing security companies to safeguard them against criminal and terrorist threats.
-Security is currently high on the UK agenda (at home and abroad) and, as a result, the market is strong and expanding, and offers a host of roles – as outlined in this feature – if you are looking to work in this diverse sector.
+Security is high on the UK agenda (at home and abroad) and, as a result, the market is strong and expanding, and offers a host of roles – as outlined in this feature – if you are looking to work in this diverse sector.
 The various areas of the security industry offer a wide range of employment opportunities.
 Examples include static and mobile security guards, store security officers, security alarm fitters, locksmiths and specialist dog handlers, as well as security management roles perhaps suited to graduates or postgraduates.

 Skill up while serving

-A survey of British Security Industry Association (BSIA) members revealed that the private security industry can offer an ideal career path for ex-Forces personnel, with 88.2% of respondents confirming that they already have, or have had, ex-Forces personnel working within their organisation.
+A survey of British Security Industry Association (BSIA) members revealed that the private security industry can offer an ideal career path for ex-Forces personnel, with almost 90% of respondents confirming that they already have, or have had, ex-Forces personnel working within their organisation.
 Private security is an exciting and growing industry, boasting a variety of different occupations across an array of specialities, and almost all of the survey respondents believed that ex-Forces personnel make suitable candidates for these roles.
 When asked what qualities make them so ideal for the industry, more than half of respondents felt that the discipline gained from being in the Forces made them most suitable, while others thought an astute awareness of security threats would also be beneficial.
 Motivation, alertness and an understanding of the array of security specifications across clients were also considered positive attributes.

 TRANSLATE YOUR SKILLS